 The heating technology that it uses is electromagnetic.
 It only creates heat in contact with magnetic metals or cookware designed explicitly for induction stovetops.
 The surface, therefore, is never ‘hot’ per se.
-Even if one forgets to turn the stove off, the surface remains safe to touch.
+The surface remains safe to touch even if one forgets to turn the stove off.

 How does an induction cooktop work?